Ecclesia Gnostica Catholica: Rituals

 The principal ritual of Ecclesia Gnostica Catholica is the Gnostic Mass, a Eucharistic ceremony written by Aleister Crowley in 1913.
 Theodor Reuss produced and authorized a German translation in 1918.

 The text of the Gnostic Mass makes reference to ceremonies of baptism, confirmation, and marriage.
 Crowley left some notes towards a baptism ritual, and his "Liber CVI" was written for use in a last rites circumstance.
 The Bishops of the contemporary Church have developed rituals for all of these purposes, as well as infant benedictions, consecration of holy oil, funerals, and home administration of the Eucharist to the sick.

 Although some Gnostic Masses are held privately for initiates only, there is nothing 'secret' about E.G.C. rituals as such, and they are commonly open to the public.

-Saints of Ecclesia Gnostica Catholica
+Saints

 The Gnostic Saints of Ecclesia Gnostica Catholica are a series of historical and mythological figures revered in the religion of Thelema.
 They are found in the fifth Collect of Liber XV, titled "The Saints".

 Two Gnostic Saints have been officially added to the original list.
 William Blake was so recognized based on a discovered writing by Aleister Crowley which described him as such.
 Giordano Bruno was more recently added to the list.